Lutherhaus: Lutherhaus Museum today

 Following Stüler's restoration, the decision was made to open a museum at the Lutherhaus chronicling the Reformation and Luther's lives.
 The first exhibits were opened to the public in 1883, and were mainly confined to the second floor, most notably the Lutherstube.
 Beginning in 1911, the museum gradually expanded throughout the building.
 To mark the 500th anniversary of Martin Luther's birth and the 100th anniversary of the founding of the museum, major expansions and renovations were carried out in 1983.
 In 2002, a new entrance area was completed, designed by the Berlin architecture firm Pitz and Hoh.
 Its very modern style was designed, in the words of the architects, to allow "function and history [to] stand visibly by each other" and was awarded the Architectural Prize of the State of Saxony-Anhalt.

 The Lutherhaus is currently the world's largest museum relating to the Reformation.
-It contains many original objects from Luther's life, including his pulpit from the Stadtkirche, his monk's habit, several paintings by Lucas Cranach the Elder, and numerous bibles, pamphlets, and manuscripts.
+It contains many original objects from Luther's life, including his pulpit from the Stadtkirche, his friar's habit, several paintings by Lucas Cranach the Elder, and numerous bibles, pamphlets, and manuscripts.
+Currently undergoing renovations, it will remain closed until its reopening in Spring 2027.